neumino/neumino.github.io/movies.md

-### The Matrix Resurrections
+### Fortress
-*Released on 2021-12-16, vote average 7.3*
+*Released on 2021-12-17, vote average 6.6*

-Plagued by strange memories, Neo&#39;s life takes an unexpected turn when he finds himself back inside the Matrix.
+The story revolves around a top-secret resort for retired U.S. intelligence officers.
+A group of criminals led by Balzary breach the compound, hellbent on revenge on Robert, forcing the retired officer and his son to save the day.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/OZF7aFzcK4I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/GNGXauix9Mo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>